UMass Amherst Parent Checklist

-Your student can sign you up to be an authorized payer, giving you access to their bills payments, and UPay account.
-This can be done through QuickPAY under the ‘Authorized Payers’ tab on the left hand side.
+Your student can sign you up to be an authorized payer, giving you access to their bills, payments, and UPay account.
+This can be done through QuikPAY under the ‘Authorized Payers’ tab on the left hand side.

 o UPay Payment Plan